 - trail mix ( I used nuts and berries)

-- Heat oven to 350 degrees F and grease a ramekin or small oven-safe dish very lightly with oil or butter.
+- Heat oven to 350 degrees F and grease a ramekin or small oven-safe dish very lightly with oil or use non-stick.

-- In a small bowl, whisk the egg whites until frothy.
-Add all the other ingredients for the oats and stir until well combined.
-Pour into your prepared dish and bake for 25 - 30 minutes until firm and lightly browned on top.
+- In a small bowl, whisk the ingredients for the oats and stir until well combined.
+Pour into your prepared dish and bake for 25 - 30 minutes until nearly firm and lightly browned on top.

 - Allow it to cool for a few minutes before adding any toppings you'd like and serving!